VickramC07/PEAK-Discord-RPC/README.md

 ## 📦 Installation

 1. Download the latest release from the **[Releases](https://github.com/VickramC07/PEAK-Discord-RPC/releases)** page.
-2. Run the executable (or the Python script) while PEAK is running(preferably in DX12).
+2. Run the executable while PEAK is running(preferably in DX12).
 3. Enjoy your upgraded Discord Rich Presence!